Real Estate Closings and Provision of Title Insurance

 How Much Title Insurance Will I Need?

-The homebuyer should insure the full purchase price of the property; the lender only requires title insurance to cover the amount of your loan.
+The homebuyer should ensure the full purchase price of the property; the lender only requires title insurance to cover the amount of your loan.

 Who Pays the Premium for the Title Policy?